 The bottom line: Different dogs react differently to products, so you may need to try a few and see how it goes.

 Feed a Proper Diet

 Diet plays a major role in the condition of your dog's skin.
-It is important to feed a high-quality diet You may even consider a quality natural/holistic food to see if it helps.
-Supporters of natural supplements (many vets included) recommend adding fish oil and/or omega 3 fatty acids to the diet.
+It is important to feed your pet a high-quality diet, and you may even consider a quality natural/holistic food to see if it helps.
+Supporters of natural supplements (many vets included) recommend adding fish oil and/or omega-3 fatty acids to the diet.